K-12 Programs and Partnerships

 - A highly interactive educational program demonstrated to be effective for improving knowledge, attitudes and intended behaviors regarding sound exposure and appropriate use of hearing protective strategies in children and adults.

 - Educator training workshops that train, equip and certify individuals from diverse backgrounds to be able to effectively deliver the Dangerous Decibels programs.
-Workshops have been conducted in the Australia, Brazil, Canada, Malaysia, New Zealand, Singapore, Tonga and the US.
+Workshops have been conducted in Australia, Brazil, Canada, Malaysia, New Zealand, Singapore, Tonga and the US.

-- The Dangerous Decibels website www.dangerousdecibels.org including:
+- The Dangerous Decibels website:

 - The Jolene Cookbook – a fully illustrated tutorial on how to build your own mannequin that can measure the sound levels produced by personal audio devices.